Wall Street rises as oil fears recede, market awaits Fed

 Kraft Heinz Co (KHC.O) tumbled 4.3% after the packaged food maker’s second-largest investor, 3G Capital, sold over 25 million shares in open market at a discount.

-Advancing issues outnumbered declining ones on the NYSE by a 1.17-to-1 ratio; on Nasdaq, a 1.18-to-1 ratio favoured decliners.
+Advancing issues outnumbered declining ones on the NYSE by a 1.17-to-1 ratio; on Nasdaq, a 1.18-to-1 ratio favored decliners.

 The S&P 500 posted 17 new 52-week highs and 1 new low; the Nasdaq Composite recorded 57 new highs and 29 new lows.